Inn0cent-Zer0/Color_guessing_game/README.md

 ---

-🔧 How to Run Locally
+🔧 How to run locally
 **1.** **Clone or download the repository**

 git clone https://github.com/your-username/color-guessing-game.git